 - 1. Open your IntelliJ IDEA or Android Studio project. - 2.
 From the menu bar, select Fortify > Analysis Settings. - 3.
-Click the Synchronize Options tab. - 4.
-In the Server URL box, specify the URL for your Fortify Software Security Center server (for example, http://127.0.0.1:8180/ssc). - 5.
+Select the Synchronize Options tab. - 4.
+In the Server URL box, specify the URL for your Fortify Software Security Center server (for example, http://my.domain.com:8080/ssc). - 5.
 If required, specify a proxy server and port number. - 6.
 Select the Synchronize project with server check box. - 7.
 Click OK.

-Scanning Projects
+Scanning Projects Locally

-This section provides information about how to use the Fortify Analysis Plugin to scan and analyze your Java source code to uncover security vulnerabilities.
+This topic describes how to use the Fortify Analysis Plugin to analyze your Java source code using the locally installed Micro Focus Fortify Static Code Analyzer to uncover security vulnerabilities.

 Note: Fortify strongly recommends that you periodically update the security content, which contains Rulepacks and external metadata.
-For information about how to update security content, see "Updating Fortify Security Content" on page 12.
+For information about how to update security content, see "Updating Fortify Security Content" on page 13.

 Note: If your project is an Android Gradle project, build the release target for the project so that the final project artifacts are generated before the scan.
-Doing this provides more accurate scan results.
+Doing this provides more accurate analysis results.
 You can either build the release target manually, before you start the scan, or later, as described in the following procedure.

-To scan a project:
+To scan a project on the local system:

-- 1. Open your IntelliJ IDEA or Android Studio project. - 2.
-Do one of the following: - From the menu bar, select Fortify > Analyze Project. - Right-click a module, and then select Analyze Module from the context menu.
+- 1. Do one of the following:

+- Select Fortify > Analyze Project.

+- Right-click a module, and then select Analyze Module from the context menu.